xmos/lib_awe/doc/user_guide/index.rst

 Introduction
 ------------

-AudioWeaver is a tool and libraries for implementing Digital Signal Processing algorithms.
+Audio Weaver is a tool and libraries for implementing Digital Signal Processing algorithms.
 It comprises a GUI and a set of libraries.
 Standard building blocks such as filters, equalisers, echo cancellers, can be assembled in the GUI and then executed on a device.
 A control library is available that enables on-line tuning of the processing blocks.

 XCORE is a programmable multi-core device with flexible DSP and IO interfaces.
 The IO interfaces can be programmed to, for example, I2S, TDM, USB, ADAT or S/PDIF interfaces (or indeed any other interface), and the DSP capability can be used to operate on data that is received from or sent to these interfaces.
 In addition to interfaces and DSP, XCORE devices can also execute control code or even ML inference engines.

-Lib_awe is a port of AudioWeaver for XMOS's powerful xcore.ai device.
+Lib_awe is a port of Audio Weaver for XMOS's powerful xcore.ai device.
 It contains code for software threads which wrap the core library and provide easy interfacing to both audio streaming components such as I2S and USB Audio as well as tuning interfacing to allow control and loading of pre-built designs from a host or internally from the device.

 It utilises xcore.ai's multi-threaded architecture and vector processing unit to provide very high performance and predictable timing required by embedded systems.